What is cement?

 What is concrete?

-Concrete is a solid material made of cement, sand, water, aggregates and often with admixtures.
+Concrete is a solid material made of cement, water, aggregates and often with admixtures.
 When fresh, it has a certain workability and takes the form of the mould into which it is put.
 When set and hardened, it is as strong as natural stone and resists time, water, frost, mechanical constraints and fire.
 Typically, concrete is the essential material used in all types of construction [residential (housing), non-residential (offices) and civil engineering (roads, bridges, etc.)].